 What Is First-Degree Burglary?

 The first degree of burglary is the most severe and covers all residential and commercial burglaries.
 More specifically, it means breaking and entering a dwelling or a commercial building with the intent of committing either a violent crime or theft.
 Dwelling refers to a person’s place of residence, including freestanding houses, trailer homes, apartments, and condos.
+FBI states that burglary usually lasts from 90 seconds to 12 minutes.

 Charges for burglary differ from state to state.
 The first-degree burglary sentence, for example, can be anything from felony probation to life in prison.
 For instance, under California law, burglary in the first degree is always a felony, leading to probation or two, four, or six years in California state prison.